Caching

 Overview

-The caching system provides: * In-memory caching for temporary results * Redis-based caching for persistent storage * Configurable cache durations * Automatic cache invalidation * Decorator-based caching for expensive operations
+The caching system provides: * In-memory caching for temporary results * Redis-based caching for persistent storage * Configurable cache durations * Automatic cache invalidation * Decorator-based caching for expensive operations * Cache timestamp tracking - know when cache entries were populated

 Available Cache Backends